ni/nimi-python/docs/niscope/functions.rst

         wfm (list of float):

             Returns an array whose length is the **numSamples** times number of waveforms.
 Call :py:meth:`niscope.Session._actual_num_wfms` to determine the number of waveforms.

-            NI-SCOPE returns this data sequentially, so all record 0 waveforms are first.
-For example, with a channel list of 0,1, you would have the following index values:

-            index 0 = record 0, channel 0

-            index *x* = record 0, channel 1

-            index 2\ *x* = record 1, channel 0

-            index 3\ *x* = record 1, channel 1

-            Where *x* = the record length